comrade-coop/scynet/README.md

 * Install Visual Studio with the .NET Core SDK
 * Open `ScynetLocalSilo.sln` with Visual Studio.
 * Run the `Scynet.LocalSilo` project to start the controller.
 * Run the `Scynet.HatcheryFacade` to start the facade of the hatchery.
-You might need to do that in a separate Visual Studio instance.
+You might want to do that in a separate Visual Studio instance, or just use multiple startup project.